aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/falco/README.md

  - create a Pull Request on [falcosecurity/test-infra](https://github.com/falcosecurity/test-infra) to add the missing eBPF version
  - Use Bottlereocket instead as it has eBPF probe available by default

+In this workshop, we will use an InitContainer to build the eBPF probe using `falcosecurity/falco-driver-loader:latest`

 ## Install Falco Helm Chart
 From the Cloud9 workspace: